Original Air Date: October 9, 1959

 - Director: Robert Parrish

 - Robert Parrish (1916-1995) was a former child actor who appeared in classic films like Anna Christie (1930) with Greta Garbo; All Quiet on the Western Front (1930); The Big Trail (1930) with John Wayne; and even Charles Chaplin’s City Lights (1931) (as one of the pea-shooting newsboys who torments Chaplin’s “Little Tramp” character).
 Parrish later started work as an editor, particularly on John Ford films The Informer (1935), Stagecoach (1939), Young Mr Lincoln (1939), Drums Along the Mohawk (1939), The Grapes of Wrath (1940), among others.
 He became an Academy Award-winning editor of the film Body and Soul (1947) and he was nominated for another Academy Award alongside Al Clark for All the King’s Men (1949).
 He directed the western film Saddle the Wind (1958) the second feature film to be based on a Rod Serling script (the first was a theatrical version of Serling’s award-winning teleplay “Patterns”).
 Parrish directed three episodes of The Twilight Zone (“One for the Angels,” “A Stop at Willoughby,” and “The Mighty Casey“).
 For the latter episode, he was brought in to replace director Alvin Ganzer after lead actor Paul Douglas died suddenly and many scenes had to be reshot with Jack Warden instead.
 Parrish was later hired by agent-turned-producer Charles Feldman as one of multiple directors to work on the James Bond spoof Casino Royale (1967).
-Parrish directed the somewhat notorious scenes featuring Orson Welles and Peter Sellers, before Sellers left the project.
-Parrish published two memoirs of his time in Hollywood.
+Parrish directed the somewhat notorious scenes featuring Orson Welles and Peter Sellers before Sellers left the project.
+Parrish published two memoirs about his time in Hollywood.
 He died on December 4, 1995 in Southampton, New York at the age of 79.

 - Written by: Rod Serling